4 Big Mistakes People Make When Choosing Their Student Loan Repayment Terms

 If you are in a field where your income will increase considerably as you advance in your career—think healthcare or law—you can pay off your student loan debt much faster.

 Determine the highest monthly payment you can afford—experts recommend that your monthly debt should not exceed 10% of your earnings before taxes.
-Use a student loan comparison calculator to see how long it will take you to pay off a loan.
+Use a student loan payoff calculator to see how long it will take you to pay off a loan.

 Once you’ve settled on a loan option, consider making one extra payment each year—you’ll be surprised how much interest you’ll save.
 Build up to larger principal payments as your salary increases, and learn as much as you can about student loan refinancing, so you can make that move when the time—and paycheck—is right.